Menu

 It allows you to summarize your education, training, and work experience for the benefit of potential employers.

 You may also want to include a brief section on your interests and pastimes.
-The following are the some of the essential components of a CV:
+The following are some of the essential components of a CV:

 Statement of purpose: